 This refreshing drink specially prepared and packaged by nature for you is an elixir of life.
 Coconut water has zero cholesterol and minimum fats.
 It is also rich in minerals that lower blood pressure—potassium and magnesium.
 Remember, though, that foods rich in potassium aren’t good for you if you suffer from kidney troubles; consult your physician before having them.

-They are packed with potassium and vitamin C. High blood pressure is caused due to excess salt or sodium.
-Sodium causes water retention and bloating and potassium helps counter this effect.
+They are packed with potassium and vitamin C. Excess salt or sodium worsens hypertension.
+Sodium causes water retention and bloating; potassium helps counter this effect.
 For maintaining normal body functions, it is important that your potassium consumption should exceed your consumption of sodium.
 To derive maximum benefit from oranges, eat the fruit whole.

 Milk contains an essential protein called casein, which has proved its efficacy in protecting the heart.
 It is also rich in potassium, calcium and vitamins.
 As per DASH [Dietary Approaches to Stop Hypertension] recommendations, having three glasses of low-fat milk every day is highly beneficial.